Syriac Orthodox Church: Patriarchate of Antioch

-Given the antiquity of the bishopric of Antioch and the importance of the Christian community in the city of Antioch, a commercially significant city in the eastern parts of the Roman Empire, the First Council of Nicaea recognized the Bishopric as one of the main regional primacies in Christendom, with jurisdiction over the administrative Diocese of the Orient, thus laying the foundation for the creation of the "Patriarchate of Antioch and All of the East".
+Given the antiquity of the bishopric of Antioch and the importance of the Christian community in the city of Antioch, a commercially significant city in the eastern parts of the Roman Empire, the First Council of Nicaea recognized the bishopric as one of the main regional primacies in Christendom, with jurisdiction over the administrative Diocese of the Orient, thus laying the foundation for the creation of the "Patriarchate of Antioch and All of the East".
 Because of the significance attributed to Ignatius of Antioch in the church, most of the Syriac Orthodox patriarchs since 1293 have used the name of Ignatius in the title of the patriarch preceding their own patriarchal name.

-Christological controversies that followed the Council of Chalcedon did not result in the development of a separate community for those who became Miaphysites, though it became the catalyst for the development of a unique Syriac Orthodox identity. resulted in a long struggle for the patriarchate between those who accepted and those who rejected the council.
+Christological controversies that followed the Council of Chalcedon did not result in the development of a separate community for those who became Miaphysites, though it became the catalyst for the development of a unique Syriac Orthodox identity.
+It later resulted in a long struggle for the patriarchate between those who accepted and those who rejected the council.
 In 512, pro-Chalcedonian patriarch Flavian II of Antioch was deposed by Emperor Anastasius I, and on 6 November 512, at the synod of Laodicea in Syria, Severus of Antioch, a notable Miapyhsite theologian, was elected and later consecrated on 16 November at the Great Church of Antioch.
-In 518, he was exiled from Antioch, by new emperor, Justin I, who tried to enforce a uniform Chalcedonian orthodoxy throughout the empire.
-Those who belonged to the pro-Chalcedonian party accepted newly appointed patriarch Paul, who took over the see of Antioch.
+In 518, he was exiled from Antioch by the new emperor, Justin I, who tried to enforce a uniform Chalcedonian doctrine throughout the empire.
+Those who belonged to the pro-Chalcedonian party accepted newly appointed patriarch Paul the Jew.
 The Miaphysite patriarchate was thus forced to leave Antioch, with Severus the Great taking refuge in Alexandria.
-The non-Chalcedonian community was divided between "Severians" (followers of Severus), and Aphthartodocetae, a division that remained unresolved until 527.
+The non-Chalcedonian community was divided between "Severians" (followers of Severus), and Julianists (followers of Julian of Halicarnassus), a division that remained unresolved until 527.
 Severians continued to recognize Severus as the legitimate Miaphysite Patriarch of Antioch until his death in 538, and then proceeded to follow his successors.